Metaswitch/ellis/docs/development.md

 `bin/` subdirectory.
 That executable is preconfigured to use the correct `PYTHONPATH` to pick up the dependencies in the `_env/` directory.

-To build the code, type `make env`.
+To build the code, you will need to make the environment, then run the set up scripts.
+This is done by the following commands (run from the top level Ellis directory):

+    make env
+    _env/bin/easy_install --allow-hosts=None -f eggs/ eggs/*.egg
+    _env/bin/python setup.py install
+    cd common
+    ../_env/bin/python setup.py install

 To build the Debian package, type `make deb` (or `make deb-only` if you have already built the code).
 This creates a Debian package in